MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/pnpunattend.md

 ---
 title: pnpunattend
-description: Reference topic for the pnpunattend command, which audits the device drivers on a computer, as well as performs silent driver installations. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the pnpunattend command, which audits the device drivers on a computer, as well as performs silent driver installations. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article